-- Playback is paused when a telephone call is made or received. - Playback of MP3 files continues if the user switches to another application, providing music whilst using other applications such as the phonebook or calendar, or playing games.
+Playback of MP3 files continues if the user switches to another application, providing music whilst using other applications such as the phonebook or calendar, or playing games.

-Polyphonic ringtones
+Polyphonic

 Background

 The word "polyphony" means producing several tones at the same time.
 Almost all music that we listen to consists of polyphonic melodies.